Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

 But it's also about embracing the darker side of life; a less conventional life philosophy that questions religion, questions mainstream culture, and is generally more poetic and romantic than what conventional culture celebrates and upholds as what we should aspire toward.

-It is very much a sub-culture of introverts, artists, free-thinkers, and creative types, if you want to make one sweeping generalization.
+The goth lifestyle is very much a sub-culture of introverts, artists, free-thinkers, and creative types (if you want to make one sweeping generalization!)

 After many years of this, I eventually progressed to...